Jonathanzap22/hello-world/README.md

 # hello-world
 Learning to code

-Hello, I'm wathcing the Cowboy game right now and they are sukcing it up.
+Hello, I'm watching the Cowboy game right now and they are sucking it up.
 The End.